oliverwilms/test-data/README.md

 All PASSED
 ```

+## How test-data is created

+MakeFile creates test-data by copying a sample file and renaming the copy to a unique filename allowing the process to be repeated as many times as the number of files you want to create.
+The sample file contains delimited data.
+I use a DTL to transform a delimited record into fixed width record and also update the SSN data field.

+Another process utilizes a shell script that creates a new test file.
+I use a BPL to update certain records.

+## UnitTest explained

+TestDemo counts the files matching RecordMap_FixedWidth* before calling MakeFile with parameter 2 to create two files.
+The unit test waits 15 seconds to allow the Interoperability Production to complete and it counts the files matching RecordMap_FixedWidth* to confirm the desired number of files have been added.

-I use Python to get a maximum value for Quantity from a CSV file:
+TestDemo2 counts the files matching DE* before calling the shell script with parameter 2 to create two files.
+I added a BPL where I use Python to get a maximum value for Quantity from a CSV file:
 ```
 USER>set q=##class(dc.python.test).MaxQuantity()